KattMingMing/tutorials/connectors.md

 This is because they are both accounts on private ledgers, run on the amundsen.michielbdejong.com server.

 You will also be able to pay out to XRP wallets; just set the destination address to `test.crypto.xrp.' + the XRP address.

-## Using the Interfaucet

-You can use the Interfaucet to get free test money, delivered to anywhere on the testnet-of-testnets.
-The use of the Interfaucet is based on [version 2 of the Interledger Payment Request standard](https://interledger.org/rfcs/0011-interledger-payment-request/draft-1.html).
-Just run the `fund.js` script, and follow the instructions! :)